Ty France Player Props: Mariners vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 23rd-ranked team ERA across all league pitching staffs (4.57).
+- The White Sox have the 23rd-ranked team ERA among all MLB pitching staffs (4.55).

-- The White Sox are sending Kopech (3-5) to the mound to make his 14th start of the season.
-He is 3-5 with a 4.03 ERA and 85 strikeouts through 73 2/3 innings pitched.
+- Giolito makes the start for the White Sox, his 15th of the season.
+He is 5-4 with a 3.54 ERA and 84 strikeouts in 81 1/3 innings pitched.

-- His most recent appearance came on Saturday against the Miami Marlins, when the righty went five scoreless innings while allowing five hits.
+- In his last time out on Sunday against the Miami Marlins, the right-hander tossed seven innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.